cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 ## Exploitation
 What if the big blind calling player doesn't feel comfortable calling with weaker hands like K2s and Q9o and maximized his calling range tighter than the equilibrium range of 37%?
 The game theoretic solution would not fully take advantage of this opportunity.
 The **best response strategy** is the one that maximally exploits the opponent by always performing the highest expected value play against their fixed strategy.
 In general, an exploitative strategy is one that exploits an opponent's non-equilibrium play.
 In the above example, an exploitative play could be raising with all hands after seeing the opponent calling with a low percentage of hands.
 However, this strategy can itself be exploited.

+**table of EV vs. looser and tighter opponents compared to GTO and possible loss (pg 87 of Modern Poker Theory)**

 ## Normal Form
 Normal Form is writing the **strategies** and game **payouts** in matrix form.
 The Player 1 strategies are in the rows and Player 2 strategies are in the columns.
 The payouts are written in terms of P1, P2.

 ### Zero-Sum All-in Poker Game
 We can model the all-in game in normal form as below.
-Assume that each player looks at his/her hand and settles on an action, then the below chart is the result of those actions with the first number being Player 1's payout and the second being Player 2's.
+Assume that each player looks at his/her hand and settles on an action, then the below chart is the result of those actions with the first number being Player 1's **payout** and the second being Player 2's.
+In general, normal form matrices show **utilities** for each player in a game, which is what the situation is valued for each player, but in poker settings, these are the payouts from the hand.

 Note that e.g. the call player cannot call when the all-in player folds, but we assume the actions are pre-selected and the payouts still remain the same.

 In a 1v1 poker game, the sum of the payouts in each box are 0 since whatever one player wins, the other loses, which is called a **zero-sum game** (not including the house commission, aka rake).